Bansari711/TipCalcy/README.md

 - [x] User can save the default tip percentage settings or custom tip percentage settings through tip-settings page
 - [x] User can change application gradient background and save selected background
 - [x] Shake phone to reset bill amount.
+- [x] User can save bill as PDF.
+- [x] User can view saved PDF.
+- [x] Use of UISlider to increase or decrese tip percentage and no. of splits.

 ## Video Walkthrough